Home > Bankruptcy >

 Consider these differences between debt relief and bankruptcy:

 - Amount of debt: If your debt is relatively manageable, debt relief might be more appropriate for you.
-However, if you are facing overwhelming debt that you have no hope or conceivable way of repaying, even after your interest rates are lowered or your principal balances lowered, bankruptcy might be the better choice.
+However, if you are facing overwhelming debt that you have no conceivable way of repaying, even after your interest rates are lowered or your principal balances shrunk, bankruptcy might be the better choice.

-- Asset protection: If you own significant assets that you want to protect, such as a home with substantial equity, cars, savings, retirement accounts, and other valuables, debt relief or Chapter 13 bankruptcy might be preferable to Chapter 7, which could require liquidation of non-exempt assets.
+- Asset protection: If you own significant assets you want to protect, such as a home with substantial equity, cars, savings, investment accounts, and other valuables (such as expensive jewelry or collections), debt relief or Chapter 13 bankruptcy might be preferable to Chapter 7, which requires liquidation of nonexempt assets.

-- Long-term financial goals: Although both options dent your credit score, bankruptcy’s impact is more severe and remains on your credit report for seven to 10 years, potentially affecting your future loan applications, housing options, and even employment opportunities in some fields.
+- Long-term financial goals: Although both options dent your credit score, bankruptcy’s impact is more severe.
+Bankruptcy hammers your score, and remains on your report for seven to 10 years.
+Future loan applications, housing options, and even employment or promotion opportunities are likely to be affected.

 - Legal implications: Bankruptcy provides legal protections that debt relief programs do not offer.
 If you are facing wage garnishment or harassment and lawsuits from creditors, the automatic stay that comes with bankruptcy might be valuable.